PuneetRawatFL/nodejs/README.md

 npm install package-name
 ```

--   It is installed in the `node_modules` folder within your project directory.
+-   It is installed in the `node_modules` folder within the project directory.

 **Use Cases**: